wso2/docs-mi/en/docs/learn/integration-tutorials/transforming-message-content.md

-# How to transform message content
+# How to Transform Message Content

 ## What you'll build